ale93p/storm-netmonitor/README.md

 - a parser: to read and make usable the data in a packet line of tcp_probe
 - an aggregator: to aggregate values for a specific TCP connection (integrating with dictionaries): total amount of packets and total amount data in those packets

+### stormapi module ###

+Set of functions used to retrieve informations from the storm cluster APIs in a custom storm class.
+(postmortem update) This data is then stored in the database for further analysis.

 #### Client-Server Architecture ####

 * The clients obtain data through tcpprobe, aggregates it, and sends it to the server each 10 seconds
-* The server receives data from the clients, through ReST APIs, and store them in a local SQLite database (v0.2.0+)
+* The server receives data from the clients, through ReST APIs, and store them in a local SQLite database (v0.2.0+): network data, storm cluster informations (from postmortem update)

 ### How to run it ###